kaliop-uk/ezmigrationbundle/README.md

 case you need to roll back your changes.
 Another approach consists in writing a separate migration to undo the changes.

+## Customizing the migration logic via Event Listeners

+An easy way to hook up custom logic to the execution of migration steps - without having to implement your own customized action executors - is to use Event Listeners.

+Two events are fired *for each step* during execution of migrations:

+    * ez_migration.before_execution => listeners receive a BeforeStepExecutionEvent event instance
+    * ez_migration.step_executed => listeners receive a StepExecutedEvent event instance

+In order to act on those events, you will need to declare tagged services, such as for ex:

+    my.step_executed_listener:
+        class: my\helper\StepExecutedListener
+        tags:
+            - { name: kernel.event_listener, event: ez_migration.step_executed, method: onStepExecuted }

+and the corresponding php class:

+    use Kaliop\eZMigrationBundle\API\Event\StepExecutedEvent;

+    class StepExecutedListener
+    {
+        public function onStepExecuted(StepExecutedEvent $event)
+        {
+            // do something...
+        }
+    }

 ## Known Issues and limitations

 * if you get fatal errors when running a migration stating that a node or object has not been found, it is most likely